 Previously called SNS Bank, De Volksbank is a Dutch retail banking group with a focus on mortgages, savings and payments.
-The group has around 3 million customers and has €62 billion on its balance sheet.191
+The group has around 3 million customers and has €62 billion on its balance sheet.197

-SNS Bank was renamed De Volksbank on 1 January 2017.192 In previous updates of the Don't Bank on the Bomb report, SNS subsidiary ASN Bank was included in the Hall of Fame as an independent bank, because of its separate banking licence.
+SNS Bank was renamed De Volksbank on 1 January 2017.198 In previous updates of the Don't Bank on the Bomb report, SNS subsidiary ASN Bank was included in the Hall of Fame as an independent bank, because of its separate banking licence.
 Since 2017, ASN Bank no longer holds that separate banking licence, and therefore ASN is no longer included separately in this report.

 In July 2016, De Volksbank announced that the ASN Bank's sustainability policy will become leading for all De Volksbank activities.
-193 The responsible investment policy applies to all commercial banking activities and prohibits investments in companies involved in the trade or production of nuclear weapons.
-194
+199 The responsible investment policy applies to all commercial banking activities and prohibits investments in companies involved in the trade or production of nuclear weapons.
+200

 De Volksbank's external asset manager ACTIAM applies its own responsible investment policy, which excludes nuclear weapon producers from all types of assets, to the SNS investment funds.
-This will remain the case until De Volksbank draws up its own policy.
-ACTIAM also manages investment funds for ASN.
+This will remain the case until De Volksbank draws up its own policy.201 ACTIAM also manages investment funds for ASN.
 ASN Beleggingsinstellingen Beheer remains responsible for setting the sustainable investment policy and for deciding which companies it approves for these funds.
-All companies involved in weapons are excluded.
-In the sustainable investment policy and for deciding which companies it approves for these funds.
+All companies involved in weapons are excluded.202